SVL-simulator/runner/README.md

     ```
 4. Run the install script:
     ```
-    ./install_scenario_runner.sh path_to_lgsvl_simulator_binary copy
+    ./install_scenario_runner.sh PATH_TO_SVL_SIMULATOR_BINARY copy
     ```

-Once the installation is complete the scenario runner will be used through the SVL simulator web interface directly when the PythonApi or VSE templates are selected during simulation creation.
+Once the installation is complete the scenario runner will be used when the Python API or VSE templates are selected during simulation creation.

 ## Building and running in developer mode